simon-lc/simon-lc.github.io/README.md

 - bundle clean --force
 - bundle install
 - bundle exec jekyll serve --baseurl=""
-- the site is autmatically updated when making changes to the files.
+- the site is automatically updated when making changes to the files.